SIMPLE: Statistical Inference on Membership Profiles in Large Networks: SIMPLE and its asymptotic theory

 \begin{coro} Assume that $\widehat K$ and $\widehat\bS_2$ satisfy \eqref{eq: khat} and \eqref{0425.3}, respectively.
 Under the same conditions for ensuring \eqref{Gij-null}, event \eqref{new.eq009} holds with asymptotic probability $\alpha$.
 Under the same conditions for ensuring \eqref{Gij-alt}, event \eqref{new.eq009} holds with asymptotic probability one. \end{coro}

 It is worth mentioning that since the DCMM model \eqref{DCMM} is more general than the mixed membership model \eqref{0115.1}, the test statistic $\widehat G_{ij}$ can be applied even under model \eqref{0115.1}.
 However, as will be shown in our simulation studies in Section \ref{Sec4}, the finite-sample performance of $\widehat T_{ij}$ can be better than that of $\widehat G_{ij}$ in such a model setting, which is not surprising since the latter involves ratios (see \eqref{def-Y}) in its definition and has two sources of variations from both numerators and denominators.
+This is also reflected in losing one degree of freedom in \eqref{new.eq009}